DashInvests/manual/1 - Manual.md

 ### Our deal memo

 Before we invest, we write a brief “note to self” outlining our views.
 We do this so we can be as disciplined about our commitments as founders are about their commitments.
-We also share this note with a small advisory group at Bloomberg L.P.
+We may also share this note with a small advisory group within the Dash DAO.

 In order of importance, we write about:
 * The founders’ vision